lifeomic/cyclone/README.md

       - `negate`: if true, the `value` regular expression will be negated.
       - `caseInsensitive`: if true, the `value` regular expression will be case insensitive.
+    - `message`: optional - a message to display when the forbidden dependency enforcement is violated.
 - `fileExtensions`: optional - defaults to `["ts", "js"]`.
 These are valid file extensions used to find files in directories.
 Passed directly to madge.